rollaflip/iTunesAlbumFinder/README.md

 # iTunes Album Finder
 ## By Ian Knepper

-iTunes Album Finder performs Axios requests via the iTunes API and displays albums by artist.
+iTunes Album Finder performs Axios requests via the iTunes API and displays albums by artist.<br>
-Album grid is responsive to window size.
+The album grid is responsive to window size.

 # To run iTunes Album Finder in your browser:
 Install dependencies via npm